-If you want to get more greens into your life but don’t want to spend time washing, chopping, and stemming, this guide to baby greens is for you.
+If you want to get more fresh leafy greens into your life but don’t want to spend time washing, chopping, and stemming, this guide to baby greens is for you.

 What are baby greens?
 They’re just what they sound like — typical leafy greens, including spinach, arugula, kale, lettuces, and more, harvested at just a few weeks old.
 Ready to eat, these greens in miniature are at their most tender.